Benedict XVI, first pope to resign in 600 years, dies at 95

 His dramatic decision paved the way for the conclave that elected Pope Francis as his successor.
 The two popes then lived side-by-side in the Vatican gardens, an unprecedented arrangement that set the stage for future “popes emeritus” to do the same.

+And now Francis will celebrate Benedict’s funeral Mass on Thursday, the first time in the modern age that a current pope will eulogize a retired one.

-A statement from Vatican spokesman Matteo Bruni on Saturday morning said that: “With pain I inform that Pope Emeritus Benedict XVI died today at 9:34 in the Mater Ecclesia Monastery in the Vatican.
-Further information will be released as soon as possible.”
+A statement from Vatican spokesman Matteo Bruni on Saturday morning said that: “With sorrow I inform you that Pope Emeritus Benedict XVI died today at 9:34 in the Mater Ecclesia Monastery in the Vatican.”

+Benedict’s body will be on public display in St. Peter’s Basilica starting Monday for the faithful to pay their final respects.
+Benedict’s request was that his funeral would be celebrated solemnly but with “simplicity,” Bruni told reporters.

 Instead, he was forced to follow the footsteps of the beloved St. John Paul II and run the church through the fallout of the clerical sex abuse scandal and then a second scandal that erupted when his own butler stole his personal papers and gave them to a journalist.